dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post DotNet 5.md

     }
     ```

 2. https://github.com/dotnet/roslyn/pull/50755 In .NET 5.0.200 (Visual Studio 16.9), if there is a common type between the two branches of a conditional expression, that type is the type of the conditional expression.

-This is a breaking change from 5.0.103 (Visual Studio 16.8) which incorrectly used the target type of the conditional expression as the type even if there was a common type between the two branches.
+   This is a breaking change from 5.0.103 (Visual Studio 16.8) which due to a bug incorrectly used the target type of the conditional expression as the type even if there was a common type between the two branches.

    This latest change aligns the compiler behavior with the C# specification and with versions of the compiler before .NET 5.0.
     ```C#
     static short F1(bool b)
     {